 Natural, organic shampoos are wonderful and healthy.
-Since much of what we cleanse our bodies is absorbed through our skin into our bloodstream, down into our organs, it is wise to use only natural, organic personal products, always.
+Since much of what we cleanse our bodies and hair with can be absorbed through our skin into our tissue, organs, and sometimes bloodstream, it is wise to use only natural, organic personal products, always.

 But, transitioning from a commercial shampoo to a natural shampoo might take a little patience, and here is why.
 The synthetics in commercial shampoos artificially coat hair with plastic (or protein polymers) to make it look and feel soft, undamaged.
 Coating the hair with these plastics actually damage the hair.
 The more damaged the hair, the more porous it becomes; the more porous it becomes, the more it absorbs these plastics.
 And, until these plastics are completely washed out of our hair, our hair may feel a little “heavy” or “greasy”.
 A little less than “ideal.”
 This is caused by the plastics still slinging to the hair.
 It is at this time you’ll realize how synthetics attached and damaged our beautiful hair.
 But, this is, in fact, the beginning of healing and restoring our hair to its natural beauty.